 There are many stories to be found in the rise, decline, fall, and aftermath of the Vanguard Public Foundation, and this article only touches on one of them.
 Tragic stories have at least as much to teach us as the rosy, jargon-filled stories about themselves that foundations pump out by the thousands.
 The Vanguard story is one from which we will be learning for a long, long time.

-Note: Part 2 of this story was published in the October 5, 2010, issue of Blue Avocado: here.
+- See Part 2 of this story which was published on October 5, 2010.

 Rick Cohen writes this column for every other issue of Blue Avocado.
 He is also National Correspondent for the Nonprofit Quarterly, and former Executive Director of the National Committee for Responsive Philanthropy.
 Rick is known for his investigative reporting, sharp eye, and commitment to integrity.
 Here he is as detective Sherlock Holmes on the trail for clues.
 How did he find the outfit?
 Elementary, my dear Watson.